wintere/introhpc-archive/talapas-scripting/lesson.md

 the output of the command on the left as the input to the command on the right.

-This has removed the need for the `sorted-lengths.txt` file.
+This removes the need for the `sorted-lengths.txt` file.

 Nothing prevents us from chaining pipes consecutively.
 We can for example send the output of `wc` directly to `sort`,